Vision-CAIR/MiniGPT-4/README.md

 ## News
-We release the first major update with our MiniGPT-v2 We now provide a llama 2 version of MiniGPT-4
+Breaking!
+We release the first major update with our MiniGPT-v2

+We now provide a llama 2 version of MiniGPT-4